 Which is the best AdSense alternative?

-The best alternative to AdSense is header bidding.
-Websites typically see a revenue increase of 27% – 77% when they switch to header bidding with Snigel.
+Publishers see an increase of 57% in ad revenue on average when switching from AdSense to header bidding with Snigel.
 This is because AdSense limits you to one advertising provider — Google.
-Header bidding allows you to access an unlimited number of advertising partners including Google, Amazon, Microsoft, and much more.
+But header bidding with Snigel allows you to access an unlimited number of advertising partners including Google, Amazon, Microsoft, and much more.
 When you add more advertising partners, you increase the competition for the advertising space on your website.
 This means advertisers have to bid more to win which increases your revenue.
 Plus, Snigel provides advanced ad tech for maximizing revenue that you can’t get with AdSense.
 And our ad ops specialists build, implement, and maintain a custom ad optimization strategy for you.

 Can I use other ads with AdSense?

-Yes, you can use AdSense alongside alternative tools like header bidding or Amazon affiliate links.
+Yes, you can use AdSense alongside alternative tools like Snigel, other header bidding providers, or Amazon affiliate links.
 The advantage of using a mixed approach is that you can increase and diversify your revenue.
 AdSense generally works best on advertising units above the fold with a CTR above 2%.
 Header bidding works best on advertising units below the fold or with a CTR of less than 2% and Amazon affiliate links work best on product or review pages.
 Get in touch for a free assessment of how to mix AdSense and header bidding with Snigel for maximum revenue.

 On average, Snigel helps publishers earn 57% more than they did with AdSense.
 Header bidding enables you to connect your advertising space to many advertising partners (not just Google).
 This increases competition and revenue.

 If you’d like to find out about how you can use header bidding or Google Ad Exchange to increase your revenue contact us here.